Dane404/PlayCruzer/CheckList.md

 # Static Part
-* Gather all Informations about the different gameshops - nearly done
+* Gather all Informations about the different gameshops - done
 * Implement Bootstrap - in progress
 * Check every information about grammar errors - in progress
 * Add more information if needed - not started